metajinomics/2016-08-11-ISU/lessons/04-searching_files.md

 3. Find all of the fastq files from your home directory and copy them to the `data_copies` directory.

-4. From your home directory, find all fastq files in diectory `data_copies` and rename all of the copied files to ensure that they end in `.txt` (note: it is ok for the file name to end in `.txt.txt`)
+4. From your home directory, find all fastq files in diectory `data_copies` and rename all of the copied files to ensure that they end in `.txt` (note: it is ok for the file name to end in `.fastq.txt`)

 ****